 - cheddar cheese: sharp (or your favourite cheese)

 - green onions: use two, or substitute red onion (soak in a little water first to remove the strong flavour)

-- hemp seeds: a tablespoon or two for garnish
+- hemp hearts: a tablespoon or two for garnish and extra protein

 - honey-mustard dressing: extra virgin olive oil, apple cider vinegar (or white wine vinegar), Dijon mustard, honey, garlic and salt

 - Start by combining the ingredients for the honey-Dijon dressing in a small jar with a lid.
 Give it a good shake to emulsify it.
 Set it aside to allow the flavours to blend.